archusXIV/mpv-playlists-manager/README.md

 ```
 - Tasks are displayed in the main menu.
 - Edit the configuration file via ~/.config/mpm/mpmrc,
-- in other words you can create your own function.
+ (you can create your own function).
 - Usefull so you can alias those flags.
 - Direct download or format selection in the _LoadPlaylist function when choosing few links.